 It’s not really an account – it’s actually more like a wrapper or an envelope that HMRC doesn’t see.
 Financial writers and commentators sometimes describe it as a vehicle, but that slightly sets my teeth on edge.
 It’s not a product in and of itself, as it is a government initiative, but many products can place themselves inside the ‘wrapper’ if they follow the rules

 Sheltering your money from tax, while not exactly simpatico with hardcore Corbynism, that does make a big difference, long-term, to our financial bottom line.
-This is partly because capital gains tax can REALLY add up when you start making money on your investments and partly because compound interest really is a wonder of the world.
-Like Einstein said, Well, he didn’t.
+This is partly because capital gains tax can REALLY add up when you start making money on your investments and partly because compound interest really is a wonder of the world, as Einstein said.
+Well, he didn’t.
 But hey.
 Someone did.
 And it could have been Einstein!

 The ISA red herring